dataliterate/data-populator/README.md

 ```

 Note that in the example the image file (JPG) and the icon (SVG) are referenced from a folder called _assets_.
 This means all your image and icon data should be placed inside a folder that sits on the same level as your JSON file.
 The images/icons folders as well as your images and icons can be named anything you like, you just need to reference them relative to your JSON file.

+You can also use a full URL to reference your images if that is your preference.

 <sup>The mock data in "demo" were created with https://www.mockaroo.com, which is a pretty powerful tool to generate all kinds of data.
 The "products" images are from apple.com, the "contacts" images from https://randomuser.me/ and http://uifaces.com/</sup>